marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 Note that this is not simply *data isolation*.
 Most data storage solutions (blob storage, SQL databases etc.) have mechanisms that allow you to control access to subsets of the data, constrained to particular identities.
 For example, techniques like Row Level Security (RLS), Attribute Based Access Control (ABAC), filtering, and data partitioning provide various types of security and access boundary.
 Multi-user systems will often use these techniques to ensure segregation of user data.

 A multi-tenanted system will also use these techniques to provide data segregation, but adds in other constraints from the list above.

+In the "simplest" case, your multi-tenanted solution might have exactly 1 user per tenant - each and every user requires those isolation characteristics.
+But most multi-tenanted solutions evolve to need multiple users in a single tenant, over time (for reasons of cost, density, or ease of information sharing within a trust boundary).

 ## Tenancy as a hierarchy
 It is also very common for a multi-tenanted solution to itself be used to provide other multi-tenanted solutions.
 This can be a further source of confusion.